SoftwareAG/sag-mainstream-devops-az-01-product-fix-images/README.md

-# Software AG Mainstream DevOps - Product and Fix Zip Images Creation
+# MOVING Software AG Mainstream DevOps - Product and Fix Zip Images Creation

+# This repo will be moved away from the Software AG organization

 ## Quick Start